zhiyinl5633/about-kelly/README.md

 Kelly Lai is currently a junior in HSTAT.
 This is her third year in the SEP program.
 She enjoys coding and using technology.
 This year, she is hoping to learn new concepts in software engineering.

+More Facts about Kelly:
+* Favorite Subject
+  * Math
+* Favorite Music
+  * Kpop
+* Hobbies
+  * Watching Kdramas

 Here is my [2016-2017 SEP Portfolio](https://sites.google.com/a/hstat.org/zhiyinl5633sep11/)
 ---